 The court is legally permitted to consider a myriad of relevant factors as it makes its decision.
 Factors that relate to your child’s safety and health will take precedence.

-Some of the factors will focus on parents and ask questions like:
+Some of the factors will focus on the parents and ask questions like:

 - Which parent is more likely to take care of the day-to-day emotional, physical, educational, and developmental needs of the child?